hubba180/universal-age/README.md

 #### _Calculate your age and life expectancy rate on any planet you choose!
 07/06/2020_
 #### By _**Kyle Hubbard**_
 ## Description
 _Time is different on other planets, so how would that change our life if we lived on them?
-End users of this product may enter an age and select a planet to which they'd like to convert.
-The program will then run a calculation and display the user's new age and life expectancy rate on for the new planet._
+End users of this product may enter an age and select a planet to which they'd like to convert to.
+The program will then run a calculation and display the user's new age and life expectancy rate for the new planet._

 ## Specifications